infinum/qa-handbook/Tools/Version Control Systems/Using Git - Advanced.md

 ## Working with branches
 Every project starts with the main branch, i.e. a main line of development.
 Sometimes you may want to try something out, have another version of your work or start working on a new feature and have it separate from the main.
 This is where branching comes in handy.

 By creating a branch you are creating an independent line of development in which you can continue your work without having to fear messing something up in the main branch.
-Branching is a common practice among developers when introducing a new feature.
+Branching is a common practice among developers when introducing a new feature or updating the existing ones.

 <span style="display:block; margin-left:auto; margin-right:auto; width:90%;">![git_branches.jpg](/img/git_branches.jpg)</span>

 ### How to switch branches

-Let’s say a project already exists and you want to pull the updates and continue working on one of the branches.
+Let’s say a project already exists, and you want to pull the updates and continue working on one of the branches.

 1. Open the terminal and position to your project